What my 10-year-old son innately understood about a simple way to combat antisemitism

 I thought of my grandparents, who escaped the Nazis and miraculously made it to the US only two months before Pearl Harbor.
 They became patriotic Americans who never took for granted the ability to practice their Judaism freely.

-Without knowing enough to make those connections, my son was asking to take up that mantle because it is his blood and in his heart.
+Without knowing enough to make those connections, my son was asking to take up that mantle because it is in his soul and in his heart.

 So, I said yes.
 We got the Jewish star and a chain to go with it.